Celestial Events Of 2024: Supermoons, Eclipses And Meteor Showers To Watch Out For

 A total solar eclipse, visible against a clear evening sky, is a celestial event of great interest.
 On 8 April, North America will stand witness to this cosmic event.

-NASA states, “Weather permitting, the first location in continental North America that will experience totality is Mexico’s Pacific coast at around 11:07 am PDT (2:07 am BKT, April 9).”
+NASA states, “Weather permitting, the first location in continental North America that will experience totality is Mexico’s Pacific coast at around 11:07 am PDT (12:37 am IST, 9 April).”
 The path of totality (the trajectory of the total solar eclipse) will cross the US and Canada as the Moon passes over Texas, Oklahoma, Arkansas, Missouri and Illinois, along with Ontario, Québec, New Brunswick, Prince Edward Island and Nova Scotia.

-Ahead of the final climax, the partial solar eclipse will begin at 3:42 pm UTC (10:42 pm BKT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (3:46 am BKT, April 9).
+Ahead of the final climax, the partial solar eclipse will begin at 3:42 pm UTC (9:12 pm IST), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (2:16 am IST, 9 April).

 It is extremely important to keep your eclipse glasses on while viewing the total solar eclipse.